Manuel Gómez Pedraza: Election of 1828

-Two years later Gomez Pedraza returned from Bordeaux on October 1830, but the government of Anastasio Bustamante did not allow him to enter the country and he disembarked and headed for the United States, eventually settling in Pennsylvania.
+Two years later Gomez Pedraza returned from Bordeaux in October 1830, but the government of Anastasio Bustamante did not allow him to enter the country and he disembarked and headed for the United States, eventually settling in Pennsylvania.
 Here, he published a summary of his public life, attacking the government of Bustamante.
 Deputy Andrés Quintana Roo condemned the government for not allowing Gomez Pedraza back into the country without due cause.

 Plan of Veracruz

 After the overthrow of Bustamante in 1832 through the Plan of Veracruz, the revolutionists resolved on inviting Gomez Pedraza back into the country to serve out the remaining months of the term he was first elected to in 1828.
 A commissioner was sent to go to the United States to convince Gomez Pedraza to return, but he initially declined.
 He was eventually convinced by the commissioners who argued that he could unite a nation that was relapsing into civil war.
 Gomez Pedraza arrived in Veracruz at the beginning of November.

 He met with the leading rebel Santa Anna who assured Gomez Pedraza that this revolution had a popular character which the previous ones had lacked, that among his supporters were prominent men of all views, and free from partisan spirit.
 He described the pointless struggle that the two parties had engaged in now for six years and violently fought over for four, assuring Gomez Pedraza that he was free from being the tool of either.
 Gomez Pedraza noted how difficult it was going to be to assume the presidency and expressed hopes to reform the constitution, guarantee the people free elections, social rights, the right of petition, and to reorganize the military.
 He laid out a program expressing that the national will shall only be that which is expressed by means and manners laid out in the constitution and in the laws, and that all pronunciamientos made against the national will thus defined, shall be punished with the utmost severity of the law.